nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ```

 (Step 13) `FileManager#rewriteAllDaysScheduleToFile(dayList)` is called to write all the `Day` objects' data stored
 in the dayList into `schedule.txt` which is stored on the user's local filesystem.
+For more information
+on the file management, refer to this [section](#rewriting-the-resource-entire-file-with-the-most-recent-set-of-data).

 This completes the process of clearing a plan on a particular day of the schedule on WerkIt!